 Here’s the lowdown on where and how to celebrate New Year’s Eve (Nochevieja) in major Spanish cities, including Madrid’s ever-popular party at Puerta del Sol’s main plaza.

 Puerta del Sol is Madrid’s premier place to spend New Year’s Eve in Spain.
 Why?
-Because 1) it’s the capital of Spain and 2) it’s the scene nearly all Spaniards see on TV (or on the internet) when counting down to the new year.
+Because it’s the Spanish capital and it’s the scene nearly all Spaniards see on TV when counting down to the new year.

-People come from all over the world to eat the 12 grapes (seedless, preferably) – one grape at a time with each stroke of midnight (if you can hear the bells over the din of the crowd, that is) – with thousands of others in Madrid’s packed central plaza.
+People come from all over the world to eat the 12 grapes (seedless, preferably).
+That’s one grape at a time with each stroke of midnight (if you can hear the bells over the din of the crowd, that is.

 Truth is, few Madrileños themselves go – or have gone – to the Puerta del Sol to celebrate the new year.
 “Why would I want to get into all that mess?” many have told me when they hear I’m going.
-Besides, if you don’t live in the old downtown Madrid it can be a hassle; public transportation is essentially stalled or overcrowded (the Sol metro station closes from 9pm to 12:30am), no taxis can be found, and after midnight getting home can be impossible.
+Besides, if you don’t live in the old downtown Madrid it can be a hassle; public transportation is essentially stalled or overcrowded (metro stations close from 21:00 to 00:30), no taxis are available, and after midnight getting home is difficult.
 So I get why few would want to do it.

 Celebrating New Year’s Eve Madrid style

-Most Madrileños, as the custom goes, stay home with family and quietly bring in the new year with food, wine and Cava (Spanish sparkling wine – don’t call it Champagne, heaven forbid!), watching TV and the ball-dropping over the Puerta del Sol and the entertainment programs leading up to and following midnight.
+Most Madrileños, as the custom goes, stay home with family and quietly bring in the new year with food and wine, watching TV and the ball-dropping over the Puerta del Sol and the entertainment programs leading up to and following midnight.
 Many play cards until the wee hours of the morning.

 This year – as always – the poor presenters in Sol will stand freezing themselves solid in skimpy dresses and tuxedos out on some plaza-facing balcony.
 TVE is usually the most-watched broadcast for New Year’s Eve.

 I think it was in 2006 I went to Puerta del Sol to celebrate New Year’s Eve, and later again in 2011.
-The first time, I had my 12 peeled and deseeded grapes at the ready.
-The plaza was already packed when we arrived at 11:30pm but were able to find space around the Sol metro exit, in front of La Mallorquina pastry shop.
-We were surrounded not by Spaniards but representatives of every imaginable nationality.
+The first time, I had my 12 peeled and deseeded grapes at the ready even before I’d sorted out my New Year’s resolutions.
+The plaza was already full at 11:30pm.
+We were able to find space around the Sol metro exit, in front of La Mallorquina pastry shop.
+There were not onnly Spaniards but representatives of every imaginable nationality.
 We heard a few Spaniards here and there but they seemed to have come from other parts of Spain.

-The plaza is essentially surrounded by police and police barriers, too, and they regulate the masses a little, also checking to be sure people aren’t carrying glass bottles which could cause problems.
-The police can only check so many, however, evidenced by the post-midnight piles of broken glass when they push out the party goers and the cleaning crews come through.
+The plaza is essentially surrounded by police and police barriers, too.
+They regulate the masses a little, also checking to be sure people aren’t carrying glass bottles which could cause problems.
+The police can only check so many, however, evidenced by the post-midnight piles of broken glass when they push out the party-goers and the cleaning crews come through.